Bhumbra/CLAS/README.md

 outputting to an executable bin/blasvsclas.run.

-It may be necessary to modify maketest or maketest.gcc5 to include the relevant paths to openBLAS for a given system.
+It may be necessary to modify maketest or maketest.gcc5 to include the relevant paths to OpenBLAS for a given system.
+For a fair test, please use the most recent stable release (OpenBLAS 0.2.19) because it appears OpenBLAS 0.2.20 kills all other multithreaded libraries.

 USAGE
 -----